nuxeo/nuxeo-drive/README.md

     ndrive --log-level-console=DEBUG
     ```

-2. Create a GitHub issue mentionning the version of the Nuxeo Platform, your operating system name and version (e.g. Windows 7), the steps to reproduce the error and a copy of the logs.
+2. Create a GitHub issue mentioning the version of the Nuxeo Platform, your operating system name and version (e.g. Windows 7), the steps to reproduce the error and a copy of the logs.

 3. For long running sessions, it is better to dump the debug information in a log file.
 This can be done with the following command: